drikonmyar/online-notify/README.md

 5. Come back to terminal and confirm with 'Y'
 6. Minimize (don't close) all windows generated (optional)

 You're all done!
 You will get a desktop notification whenever that selected person will come online.
-You can also select some another person to check the online status on the same go.
+You can select some another person as well to check the online status on the same go.

 ### All the best!